AdityaBavadekar/Messenger/PrivacyPolicy.md

 ### We use data to build a better service

-We use data to improve Messenger such as data regarding the times of application crashed previously etc.
+We use data to improve Wave Messenger such as data regarding the number of times application crashed previously etc.

 ### Create and verify accounts authenticity